zikula-modules/Formicula/README.md

 ## Master branch

-The 5.1.x version in the `master` branch target Zikula 3.0+.
+The 5.1.x version in the `master` branch targets Zikula 3.0+.
 **Note the master branch is work in progress and not stable at the moment!**

 ## Older versions